TaimiHUD/.github/profile/README.md

 ## Credits

-Thanks to stormalize for making our logo and the icons used in the quick-access area for the addon!
+Thanks to [@stormalize](https://github.com/stormalize) for making our logo and the icons used in the quick-access area for the addon!

 ## The Team